 By contrast, a few examples of beliefs that are important but are not dogmas are:

-The Church can formulate applications of moral principals to new circumstances but is forbidden to create new moral principals or nullify or change existing ones.
-The Church cannot and will not change a moral principal.
+The Church can formulate applications of moral principles to new circumstances but is forbidden to create new moral principles or nullify or change existing ones.
+The Church cannot and will not change a moral principle.

 Primacy of Conscience Heresy